MrHinsh/KilledByScrumorg/readme.md

 1. Fork this repository.
 2. Create a new branch named after the initiative you're adding.
 3. Open the `site\data\register.json` file and add the new entry manually.
-4. Run `hugo serve --source site --config hugo.yaml,hugo.local.yaml` to ensure the file is properly formatted.
+4. Commit your changes and open a Pull Request (PR) using the new branch.

-5. Commit your changes and open a Pull Request (PR) using the new branch.
+**Note**: GitHub discussions will be automatically created for new obituaries during the next deployment.

 For contributions beyond `site\data\register.json`, see the [Contributing Guide](.github/CONTRIBUTING.md).

-### Environments
+## Environments

 - [Production](https://lemon-stone-0045b7f10.6.azurestaticapps.net)
 - [Preview](https://lemon-stone-0045b7f10-preview.centralus.6.azurestaticapps.net/)